particle-iot/docs/src/content/scaling/quick-start-guide/introduction-to-products.md

 You can start developing with a Product for initial prototyping and testing and later import your Products to an Organization when you scale to Enterprise quantities.

-#### Growth plan
+#### Basic plan

-Once you move beyond the 100-device limit of the Free plan, you can move to the [Growth plan](/getting-started/cloud/introduction/#pricing).
+Once you move beyond the 100-device limit of the Free plan, you can move to the [Basic plan](/getting-started/cloud/introduction/#pricing).

 #### Enterprise features

-Once you move beyond Growth to an Enterprise plan, you get features such as annual pooled usage, volume discounts, and service level agreements (SLA).
+Once you move beyond Basic to an Enterprise plan, you get features such as annual pooled usage, volume discounts, and service level agreements (SLA).

 ## 1\.
 Add Devices to Your Products